 You cannot determine what type of business this menu belongs to.
 The labels are so generic that this could literally be any business’s website.
 As it happens, this is a law firm’s website.
 Better labels would be “Our Practice,” “Our Partners,” “Our Location,” and “Career Opportunities.”
 Although these labels might seem equally generic, they at least indicate that this is a law firm’s website.

 It may seem difficult to write labels that are clear, brief, and original.
-If any of these elements needs to be eliminated, then it should be originality.
+If any of these elements need to be eliminated, then it should be original.
 This may sound odd, but if you jettison originality, people will still be able to find what they need.
 They may consider the site generic, but they’ll find the content that matters.
 Ignoring clarity and brevity will likely alienate more readers, causing them to bounce.

 If one other element must be sacrificed, brevity is the next to go.
 Clarity should never be sacrificed.
 While a lack of brevity may irritate readers, it won’t alienate them as much as unclear labels will.